-At the same time, this seems natural and even obvious, if, for example, one is to regard this sensation from the emerging notion of recognizing the inadequacy of Western language and the separating mindset, in coping with the perception of new concepts, namely relation of 'self' to the so-called environment and also to time.
+At the same time, this seems natural and even obvious, if, for example, one is to regard this notion from a certain inadequacy of Western language and a separating mindset, in coping with the comprehension of concepts like the interdependent relation of 'self' to the so-called environment and also to time.

-Grasping dynamics of interrelatedness, constant flow, or things happening all at once, is tricky with a basically linear language, arranging the world in subjects and objects, and regarding life from a largely materialistic and mechanistic perspective.
+Grasping dynamics of non-separateness, of interrelatedness, constant flow, or things happening all at once, is tricky with a basically linear language, arranging the world in subjects and objects, and regarding life from a largely materialistic and mechanistic perspective.

 For a new way of seeing and being, new vocabulary is needed, if not new ways of structuring language.

 And new vocabulary, new patterns and forms will manifest at some point.

 Albeit, more adequate ways are to be found since thousands of years in non-western cultures.

 I would think that there are numerous placeholders around right now, needing and deserving new terms and concepts in order to be acknowledged and embedded socially, however, we do not seem to be there yet.

 There are no structures and no concepts in place, that would support this different way of being and operating, allowing these sensibilities to actually be contributing in apparently meaningful ways.

 Hence, many question their disposition and sensations, and, due to the overwhelming demands, judgements, and the social pressure surrounding them, they try to fit in, struggle or disappear.

 I would like to think that this text is for them.